+This Official Statement describes \$1,900,000,000 aggregate principal amount of (i) State various purpose general obligation bonds consisting of( ) series of bonds in the aggregate principal amount of \$790,000,000 (the "Construction Bonds"), and (ii) State various purpose general obligation refunding bonds consisting of ( ) series of bonds in the aggregate principal amount of \$1,110,000,000 (the "Refunding Bonds" and, together with the Construction Bonds, the "Bonds" and each a "Series" of Bonds").
+The Bonds are described further below under "THE BONDS."
 The Bonds will be registered in the name of a nominee of The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Bonds.
 Beneficial interests in the Bonds may be purchased in book-entry form only, in denominations of \$5,000 or any integral multiple thereof.
-See "PROVISIONS APPLICABLE TO ALL BONDS-General" and APPENDIX B- "THE BOOK-ENTRY ONLY SYSTEM."
+See "THE BONDS- General" and APPENDIX B-"THE BOOK-ENTRY ONLY SYSTEM."

-The issuance of each series of Bonds is authorized by the related general obligation bond act identified under "PROVISIONS APPLICABLE TO THE FIXED RATE BONDS-Identification, Authorization and Purposes of the Fixed Rate Bonds" and "PROVISIONS APPLICABLE TO THE MANDATORY PUT BONDS-Identification, Authorization and Purposes of the Mandatory Put Bonds" (each a "Bond Act" and collectively, the "Bond Acts") approved by the voters of the State and by resolutions of the applicable finance committees designated under such Bond Acts (collectively, the "Resolutions").
+The issuance of each series of Bonds is authorized by the related general obligation bond act identified under "THE BONDS-Identification, Authorization and Purposes of the Bonds" (each a "Bond Act" and collectively, the "Bond Acts") approved by the voters of the State and by resolutions of the applicable finance committees designated under such Bond Acts (collectively, the "Resolutions").
 On any debt service payment date, all general obligation bonds, including the Bonds, have an equal claim on moneys in the General Fund of the State Treasury (the "General Fund") on that date for payment of debt service.